EBISPOT/gwas-sumstats-harmoniser/.github/ISSUE_TEMPLATE/bug_report.md

         $ nextflow run ...

         Some output where something broke
   - type: textarea
-    id: input_file_rows
+    id: input_file
     attributes:
-      label: "First 10 Rows of the Input File"
+      label: First 10 Rows of the Input File
-      description: "Please provide the first 10 rows of the input file used in your analysis."
+      description: Please provide the first 10 rows of the input file used in your analysis.
   - type: textarea
     id: files
     attributes: